 It may seem oxymoronic to want healthy Christmas cookies, but it’s possible.
 At the very least, you can make your annual Christmas cookies healthier so you’re not defeating this year’s New Year’s resolution before it even starts!
 That’s exactly what we’ll be looking at today — how you can make your Christmas cookies healthier, without compromising on flavor.

 The simplest way to cut down on the fattening quality of Christmas cookies is to use less sugar.
 After all, sugar is the enemy of your diet.
 Now, for some recipes, this may be difficult.
 Take sugar cookies for example.
 (Sugar is in the name!)
 But with a little creativity, it’s certainly possible to dial back on the sugar.
 Other cookies, like gingerbread, rely less on sweetness and more on other spices for flavor, allowing you to get away with making this type of change.
 The trick with cutting down on sugar is to make it so you don’t miss the sweetness of the cookie.

-Baking is largely a perfected science, and messing with ingredients too much could ruin the whole batch.
+Baking is largely a perfected science, and messing with ingredients too much could ruin the whole batch of cookies.

 When it comes to removing sugar from ingredients, it helps to do so sparingly.
-Baking is largely a perfected science, and if you mess with cookie ingredients too much, it could ruin the whole batch.
-Generally, you can decrease the amount of sugar by a quarter without it effecting the outcome too much.
-You may need to add additional liquid (e.g. water, milk, or honey) to the recipe to keep the cookies from getting too dry, since sugar helps draw out moisture as well.
+Baking is largely a perfected science, and if you mess with cookie ingredients too much, it could ruin the whole batch of cookies.
+Generally, you can decrease the amount of sugar by a quarter without it affecting the outcome too much.
+You may need to add additional liquid (e.g., water, milk, or honey) to the recipe to keep the cookies from getting too dry, since sugar helps draw out moisture as well.

 Use Healthier Ingredients